 3. Use Some Throttle In The Corners

-Another strange-sounding technique, but this actually applies to normal kart driving, also.
+Another strange-sounding technique, but this actually applies to normal kart driving too.
 Wet weather takes away all normal traction and the rear axle will want to lock, so some feathering on the gas will help direct your kart where you want it to go in tight corners.

 4. Avoid Wheelspin

 Once you’ve found your new racing line and start to gain confidence in the wet, it’s easy to fall back into dry track habits.
-This’ll cause wheelspin and you’ll lose so much race time!!
+This’ll cause wheelspin and you’ll lose a lot of race time.
 You won’t be using flat-out throttle in the wet, simply because you’ll risk losing traction if there’s standing water on the track surface.
-Try to restrain your leaden foot and you’ll be faster overall.

 5. Be Careful With Your Braking